 The boot file is for initiating the switch, namely what we usually call the ROM update file (It can be compressed into IMG file if it is of large size).
 In switch, the boot file is allowed to save in ROM only.
-Switch mandates the name of the boot file to be boot.rom.
+Switch mandates the path and the name of two boot files to be flash:/boot.rom and flash:/config.rom.